fedeghe/quartzcrontab/README.md

 every `x` seconds (starting from `start`)

 - `atSecond(sec)`
-no explanation needed;
 resets any previous value set there;
-can be called passing multiple comma separated values within [0, 59]
+can be called passing multiple comma separated values within `[0, 59]`

 - `atSecondAdd(sec)`
-adds `sec` to the list of already set seconds (0 there by default); as in the previous can pass multiple values comma separated.
+adds `sec` to the list of already set seconds (`0` there by default); as in the previous can pass multiple values comma separated.

 - `betweenSeconds(from, to, every)`
 all seconds from `from` to `to` seconds; optionally set the cadence passing an `every` integer.